 '''

-$ avocado list --loader perf.py --filter-by-tags=net
+$ avocado list perf.py --filter-by-tags=net

-INSTRUMENTED perf.py:Network.test_latency
+avocado-instrumented perf.py:Network.test_latency

-INSTRUMENTED perf.py:Network.test_throughput
+avocado-instrumented perf.py:Network.test_throughput

 '''

 Now, suppose you're not in an environment where you're comfortable running a test that will write to your raw disk devices (such as your development workstation).
 You know that some tests are tagged with safe while others are tagged with unsafe.
 To only select the "safe" tests you can run: